 Our building holds a special place in Mandy’s heart because it was here that she had her first job as a teenager, working as a junior counselor for MCCA’s preschool summer camp.
 She returned in August 2017 to join RRUUC as our Building Manager.
 Mandy’s experience in property management dates back to the 70’s when she helped her father manage the family’s commercial properties.
 She is excited to serve the RRUUC community!

-Jessie Delaplaine started working at River Road in 2016 serving as an administrative assistant, coordinating rentals, scheduling the congregational calendar, and occasionally helping Beth with the website.
+Jessie Delaplaine started working at River Road in 2016 serving as an administrative assistant, coordinating rentals, scheduling the congregational calendar, and doing video editing for the Sunday service.

 When not at work Jessie is an artist, aerialist, contortionist, and puppeteer from Baltimore.
 She earned a B.A. in General Fine Arts from MICA in 2012.
 She’s a founding member of Tryfuss Puppet Collective and has worked extensively with Daydreams and Nightmares Aerial Theatre, the Baltimore Rock Opera Society, and Submersive Productions.
 She plans events and rock climbs in her free time.